Race and Genocide: “A Nation of Laws”

 Barack Obama has actually expanded upon the security apparatus as president, further enhancing the police and surveillance states.
 In an informative article on the Obama administration’s security policies, Radley Balko outlines the various ways in which the president has accelerated police militarization.
 Obama’s support for law enforcement includes, among other things, defense of police violence in the courts, heightened provisions of military gear to police forces, and augmented police funding.

-The Obama administration has actually expanded some police funding programs by unprecedented levels.
+The Obama administration has expanded some police funding programs by unprecedented levels.
 Increased fund allocations toward the security apparatus help legitimize the already surging police and surveillance industries.
 This in turn, translates to escalated police and surveillance presence, particularly in working class communities of color.

 Unsurprisingly, the prison system is also growing.
 Glen Ford of Black Agenda Report writes: